One/Two Unit Newsletter

 • Predicting what might happen next

 • Characters and their feelings and motivations

 • Similarities and differences to other books or real life events.

-The genres of writing that we will be looking at this term are exposition and reports.
+Writing: The genres of writing that we will be looking at this term are narrative and writing to socialise.

-We will encourage students to write a report that includes a heading, classification, description and conclusion.
-In creating these informative texts we will encourage students to continue to use descriptive language and subject specific vocabulary.
+We will encourage students to write a narrative that includes an orientation, problem, events and a solution.
+In creating these imaginative texts we will encourage students to entertain their audience through descriptive language and character development.

-We will build on our editing skills to ensure that our writing makes sense, includes detail, capital letters and appropriate punctuation.
+We will continue to develop the children’s skills with editing by encouraging them to re-read their work out loud to ensure that their writing makes sense, includes detail and appropriate punctuation.